 Full scholarships are available for any Art Adventures camp, class or workshop.
 Scholarships are awarded based upon financial need and applications are reviewed on a first-come first served basis.
-For full information about Art Adventures scholarship criteria and policies please download the Art Adventures Scholarship Application.
+For full information about Art Adventures scholarship criteria and policies please download the Art Adventures Scholarship Application and Medical Release Form.

 Art Adventures Policies

 View our Art Adventures Policies